-Fellows are focused on developing a digital project, which might include experiments in social media, a unique approach to news coverage, creative data visualizations or other digital approaches.
+Fellows are focused on developing a journalism project using the latest technology and approaches, which might include a unique way of looking at news coverage, creative data visualizations, intrapreneurial or entrepreneurial efforts, new efforts in video or streaming, or other digitally led approaches.
 Through the course of the one-year fellowship, these early-career journalists receive guidance from industry leaders and opportunities to share their work with the digital journalism community.

 - Registration, travel and accommodations for the Online News Association Conference & Awards Banquet